alta3/ansible-confluence/README.md

 Files you need to look at and most likely edit
   - `hosts` - check the IP address matches your desination
   - `confluence.yml`
+      - update the binary file name
-      - line 8: update the binary to the one used today
+      - update the URL to where the above file is found
-      - Line 9: This will change over time, so update it along with line 8 Ansible Vault is needed to unlock and use the postgress password.
-See [Ansible Vault](http://docs.ansible.com/playbooks_vault.html) documentation.
+      - Ansible Vault is needed to unlock and use the postgress password.

-## Actions
+### Actions
 This playbook installs confluence.
 The process is not fully automated.
 You will need to do the following things:
 1. Grab a backup of the current confluence system (See the five (5) backup steps below)
 2. Set up a server, installing ubuntu 16.04, then run this playbook.